Official League Rules (2021)

 Core Game Rules

-Officials – There shall be one (1) official for all regular season games.
-The home team shall be responsible for providing for and paying the officials.
+Officials – Officials are not required or provided by the league for regular season games.
+Teams are expected to hold to the honor system, call their own fouls, and hold each other accountable.
 There shall be at least two (2) neutral officials for the Championship Game.
 The League shall provide for and pay for officials for the Championship Game.

 All STLMLL officials must be certified in MO, with a minimum level of experience with varsity high school games and preferably those officials who are regularly assigned elite level high school and/or NCAA games.

-NOTE: Regular season games shall play only one overtime period of 10 minutes running time.
-If no score at the end of the overtime period, the game shall result in a tie.
-The Championship Game shall be played until sudden victory, and shall consist of as many overtime periods of 10 minute running time until one team scores the winning goal.
+NOTE: The Championship Game shall be played until sudden victory, and shall consist of as many overtime periods of 10 minute running time until one team scores the winning goal.

-Time Outs – Each team shall have two time outs per half with no carry-over.
-Each team will have one time out per overtime period.
+Time Outs – Teams are not afforded time outs during regular season play.
+Each team shall have two time outs per half with no carry-over in the Championship Game.
+Each team will have one time out per overtime period in the Championship Game.
 The time out period shall be two minutes in length.
 The game clock shall be stopped during a time out.
 During live play the team in possession of the ball can call a time out in both the defensive and offensive half of the field.
 The player in possession of the ball does not have to be in contact with the ground when the time out is called.

 Face Offs – NCAA face off rules shall apply.
-The 4 inch wide stripe and associated distance between sticks is utilized.
-The NCAA count of “Down,” then “Set,” then whistle shall be utilized for face offs in all League games.
+The NCAA count of “Down,” then “Set,” then whistle or “Go” shall be utilized for face offs in all League games.

 Substitutions – The horn shall not be used.
 Teams are able to substitute “on the fly” through the substitution box area, subject to adjudication by the official.

-Long Stick Personnel – Each team is permitted a maximum of four (4) “long sticks” on the field.
-The long stick is as defined in the Uniforms and Equipment section below.
+Long Stick Personnel – Each team is permitted a maximum of five (5) “long sticks” on the field.

 Goal Crease Prohibitions – The NCAA “dive rule” is not used.
-A goal shall be allowed if a player enters the crease after the ball crosses the goal line.
+A goal shall be allowed if a player enters the crease after the ball crosses the goal line, but they may not dive at the goalie.
 A goal shall be disallowed only when a player enters the crease or makes contact with the cage before the ball has crossed the goal line, and a crease violation is enforced.

 Uniforms & Equipment

-The Crosse: The head of the crosse must be between 6.5 and 10 inches wide; the goalie’s crosse may be 10 to 12 inches wide.
-The attack and midfielder stick shall be between 40 and 42 inches in length.
+The Crosse: The attack and midfielder stick shall be between 40 and 42 inches in length.
 Any stick between 42 and 72 inches maximum in length shall be considered to be a defensive or “long stick.”
-Each team is permitted a maximum of four (4) “long sticks” on the field. .
+Each team is permitted a maximum of five (5) “long sticks” on the field. .
 The new NCAA crosse dimension regulations put in force for the 2010 NCAA season shall not apply to League play.
-Players are permitted to use sticks legal for play in either high school or NCAA.

 The Helmet: A protective helmet, equipped with face mask, chin pad and a cupped four point chin strap fastened to all four hookups, must be worn by all men’s players.
 All helmets and facemasks must be NOCSAE (National Operating Committee on Standards for Athletic Equipment) approved.